 A/N: The second one in my series of Avengers / Doctor Who oneshots.
 There's no continuity between any of them.
 I also have a separate series going on with Loki and the Doctor, if any one is interested.

 Baking soda volcanoes, poster boards, and booger munching kids marked all the clear signs of the children's science fair.
-The Doctor bypassed display after the display, eager for desert.
+The Doctor bypassed display after the display, eager for dessert.
 And then he hit the treasure.
 He whistled appreciatively.
-Of all the things, he was not expecting to see a functional robot of that caliber made by a kid.
+Of all the things, he was not expecting to see a functional robot of that caliber made by a child.
 He turned to nudge someone, then the sinking realization hit once more—he was alone.

 The Doctor scooted closer to the customary board behind the robot.
 In red and gold letters: Anthony Stark.

 He knew coming in that the little prodigy would have an exhibit, but to actually see it was another story.
 The Tony Stark.
 Future pioneer in clean energy and superhero?
 He grinned and craned his neck, seeking the little tyke.

 After searching for nearly an hour, the Doctor headed toward the exit doorway.
 A breath of fresh air would be nice, even if filled with the humans' smog and smoke.
 He tried making his way through a thickening crowd.
 A man in a black suit opened the door for a twelve-year- old boy.
 Although the child did not sport the shades or goatee as people in the future would recognize, the Doctor spotted the arrogance that never went away, along with the tardiness.